 She has won fellowships from the NEH, the Guggenheim Memorial Foundation, the American Council of Learned Societies, and the Davis Humanities Institute.
 She received the UCDavis Academic Senate's Research Lecturer Award in 2011 and delivered a lecture from her book in progress, entitled "Contested Signs of Sexual Purity," in connection with that award.
 She also presented three lectures drawn from that project as the Ward Phillips Lecturer at Notre Dame University.
 The book analyzes early modern debates about Hymen the Greek god of marriage and about hymens as dubiuous somatic signs of female virginity; a final chapter considers early modern figurations of Hymen and hymens in relation to modern surgical practices advertised as "hymenoplasties" and performed around the world today.

-- "Fatal Cleopatras and Golden Apples: Economies of Wordplay in Some Shakespearean 'Numbers,'" The Oxford Handbook of Shakespeare's Poetry, ed.
-Jonathan Post (Oxford: OUP, 2013): 77-94.
+"Fatal Cleopatras and Golden Apples: Economies of Wordplay in Some Shakespearean 'Numbers.'"
+The Oxford Handbook of Shakespeare's Poetry.
+Ed.
+Jonathan Post, Oxford: Oxford University Press, 2013.
+77-94.

 Dido's Daughters is the winner of the Roland Bainton Prize for Sixteenth Century Studies (2004), the Society for the Study of Early Modern Women Prize (2004) and Honorable Mentions for the American Comparative Literature Association's Réné Wellek Prize (2004) and the Renaissance Society of America's Phyllis Goodheart Gordan Book Prize (2004).

 "Du Bellay's 'Source de Méduse."
 Laureations: Essays in Memory of Richard Helgerson.
 Wilmington: University of Delaware Press, 2012, 205-26.